Italian president faces impeachment call

 Italy crisis: Call to impeach president after candidate vetoed

-The leader of Italy's biggest political party has called for the president to be impeached after he vetoed a choice for finance minister.
+Italy is mired in fresh political turmoil, with the president facing impeachment calls after he vetoed a choice for finance minister.

-Luigi Di Maio of the populist Five Star Party said President Sergio Mattarella had caused an "institutional crisis".

-Efforts by PM-designate Giuseppe Conte to form a government collapsed on Sunday after Mr Mattarella rejected eurosceptic candidate Paolo Savona.

-Five Star had been trying to form a government with the right-wing League.
+In a rare move, President Sergio Mattarella said he could not appoint the Eurosceptic Paolo Savona, citing concerns by investors.

+The decision ended a bid by Italy's two populist parties to form a coalition.

+Mr Mattarella may now appoint a stop-gap prime minster with early elections looking increasingly likely.

+He has summoned Carlo Cottarelli, a former executive director of the International Monetary Fund, who could form an interim administration.

-Italy has been without a government since elections in March because no political group can form a majority.
+Italy, the eurozone's fourth-biggest economy, has been without a government since elections in March because no political group can form a majority.

-Mr Conte has now stepped down and correspondents say President Mattarella has been in talks with former IMF economist Carlo Cottarelli, who is tipped as a potential stop-gap prime minister.
+The Five Star Party had been trying to form a government with another populist party, the right-wing League.

-But the BBC's James Reynolds in Rome says such an arrangement is unlikely to last and early elections may have to be called.
+The BBC's James Reynolds in Rome says a temporary prime minister is unlikely to last long and early elections may have to be called.

 There is now a real argument between the president and the populists about Italy's position in the EU, he adds.